Mr. Cooper overview

 In April 2021, the CFPB announced it would be taking action in response to “unauthorized duplicate-payment drafts by Mr. Cooper [that] appear to have resulted in hundreds of thousands of consumers’ bank accounts being debited for multiples of their mortgage payments.
 Affected consumers have reported being charged overdraft fees and likely suffered additional harm as a result of these unauthorized withdrawals.”

 Mr. Cooper doesn’t have brick-and-mortar locations.
 If you borrow with this lender, you’ll do so through a call center, its website or app.
 The lender’s website offers tips and educational articles about the home-buying and mortgage-lending process, and its easy-to-use app allows borrowers to check the status of their application and make payments.
 Mr. Cooper also offers prequalifications and verified approval online.
-In addition, once you’re under contract, the lender communicates via online channels and by phone, text and emails throughout the process.
+Once you’re under contract, the lender communicates via online channels and by phone, text and emails throughout the process.

 Minimum borrower requirements